 What was once simply a bird’s domain — the bird’s eye view — is now being populated by low-flying drones as well.
 Also known as unmanned aerial vehicles (UAVs), a drone’s eye view is becoming indispensable on construction job sites.
 Over 100 global drone manufacturers currently exist, including the birdlike-sounding Parrot drones.
-Parrot’s signature ANAFI camera drone was designed for the U.S. military, but these drones (and practically all drones) are being utilized globally in countless ways.
+Parrot’s signature ANAFI USA camera drone was designed for the U.S. military, but these drones (and practically all drones) are being utilized globally in countless ways.

 The use of drones in industry